 Trekking Solo in the Jennie Lakes Wilderness

 I couldn’t find the turnoff toward Mitchell Peak at Rowell Meadow, so I ended up walking back and forth about a mile until I found a tiny sign pointing to a fork in the trail called Marvin Pass.
-This led me up to Mitchell Peak, which wasn’t a huge trek but it’s never easy with warm weather, a heavy pack, and swarming bugs.
-The bugs were so bad I had to wear a net over my face.
+This led me up to Mitchell Peak, which wasn’t a huge trek, but the warm weather, heavy pack, and swarming bugs made it a bit more challenging.
+The bugs were so bad I had to wear a net over my face while I hiked.

 Rowell Meadow is a classic Sierra meadow with Ball Dome in the distance.
 I was tempted to divert from my plan and climb the dome, but I didn’t have a good map to get there, so I stayed on the trail.
 I even had an animal encounter at Rowell Meadow.
 I followed what looked like a squirrel from behind, but bigger, When it turned to face me I realized it was a beaver.
 He faced off with me, daring me to come closer.
 I’ve heard stories of beavers not being too friendly, so I kept my distance and took a quick snapshot with my phone.
 Then I backed up, giving him space.
 Being attacked by a bear or mountain lion makes for a cool story.
 But being attacked by a beaver?
 How do you tell that story?